 ● Probiotics from Wikipedia, the free encyclopedia.

-● Understanding probiotics by Jaclyn Newman, Canadian Living.
+● Understanding probiotics by Jaclyn Newman, Canadian Living, April 10, 2007.
 Fight stress, digestive troubles and the harmful effects of antibiotics with probiotics, also known as "good" or "friendly" bacteria.

 ● An Introduction to Probiotics from National Center for Complementary and Alternative Medicine (NCCAM), National Institutes of Health (NIH).